mariusmu/dhis2-message-app/Readme.md

 # DHIS2 Message app
 This project is associated with the course INF5057 at the University of Oslo.

-Note: This respository only contains the message app.
-The social sharing app will have its own respository
+Note: This branch only contains the message app.
+The social sharing app is in its own branch

 Note: To make the app work, you also need to install [https://github.com/mariusmu/dhis2-jmo-fileserver]